tobiasbriones/ep-file-system/docs/ws-client/index.md

 Web Sockets would be great for other applications like chats or mere JSON messages that do not require access to the device hardware.

+### Migrating to Web Sockets

+Migrating the file system server to Web Sockets is not feasible and does not give any additional advantage.

+I always think about this problems in terms of what has to be done.

+In this case, hardware or intensive use of disks have to be done as a primary use case of the system, so raw TCP Sockets make sense.

+For media IO like stats and dashboards, the Web Socket Proxy works well.

+Then we make use of the correct tools for the job: TCP for lower-level implementations, and WS for higher-level results.

+It's about matching the underlying subproblems to low-level and high-level constructs.